Humanitec-DemoOrg/aws-examples/automation-howto/Readme.md

     "status": "${status}"
     }
     ```
-- Configure each workload with the default image configured on step 1) and deploy (you can and should use Score for this)
+- Configure each workload with the default image configured on step 1) and deploy (you can use `score` for this)
 - Configure the Automation under the *environment* settings.
-The Orchestrator will match the proper values from the `Artefacts Versions`, for instance, for each environment you can configure specific branches.
+The Orchestrator will match the proper values from the `Artefacts Versions`, for instance, mmatchign environments, repositories and image name to the environment accordingly.
 ![Automation](images/automation.png)
-- Push new images to your ECR repositories (for this example, we will replace the initial Apache `httpd` image for `nginx`)
+- Push new images to your ECR repositories (in this example, we will replace the initial Apache `httpd` image for `nginx`)
     ```
     docker pull --platform=linux/amd64 nginxdemos/nginx-hello:latest